lysu/go-el/README.md

     	return b.Comments["0"]
     }

-and we init them with some test data:
+then we init them with some test data:

     b := &Blog{
       Title:      "Blog title1",